caprica/vlcj/README.md

 [home page](http://www.capricasoftware.co.uk/vlcj "Official vlcj home page at Caprica Software") where you can find more information as well as some new simple tutorials.

+Note the git master branch is for vlcj version 3.0.0 (currently pre-release).

+Please switch to the vlcj-2.0 branch for the latest official release.

 Maven Dependency
 ----------------